-The ASA Style Guide is now available as one of the SJSU default styles in RefWorks.
+The ASA Style Guide (6th Edition) is now available in Paperpile.
 In order for you to get the ASA style complete the following steps:

 Basic form for a journal article is 1) Author’s last name, followed by a comma and the first name and middle initial ending with a period.
 2) Year of publication followed by a period.
 3) Title of article in quotations and ending with a period inside the closing quotation mark.
 4) Name of journal in italics 5) volume number followed by colon, page number(s) and period.
 Use the issue number following the volume number in parenthesis or exact date for journal article prior to the volume number for journals that do not number pages consecutively within a volume.